|The Scoop on Oats

 Considerations about oats

 CONSIDER: A growing number of oat products are handled to eliminate cross contamination in the field, transportation and processing.
-Oat products, grown, processed and packaged to be free of contamination with wheat, barley or rye appear to be suitable for some people with celiac disease, but not ALL people.
+Seek only oat products, grown, processed and packaged to be free of contamination with wheat, barley or rye.
 Discuss your personal use of oats with your physician.
-The CSA Gluten-Free Product Listing includes contact information for the specially grown and processed oats.
-Since oats are not a risk free choice for all people with celiac disease, products containing oats do not qualify to use the CSA Recognition Seal.
+Products containing oats qualify for gluten-free certification through the Innovative category of the CSA Recognition Seal Program.

 As always, each individual is responsible for managing the inevitable risks related to living gluten-free.
 Each person develops a personal criteria for making decisions that will achieve their optimum health and well-being.
 For some people that means oats and others are oats free.
 See Managing the Gluten-Free Diet .